92 is index 0 and the consecutive pairs are

 Some theory

-Bubble sort is another commonly known sorting algorithm.
-The idea here is to scan a list of items (say integers) sequentially (from left to right) and compare consecutive pairs of elements starting at index 0.
+Bubble sort is one of the most commonly known sorting algorithms.
+The idea is simple: scan a list of items (say integers) sequentially, from left to right, and compare consecutive pairs of elements starting at index 0.

 Example: